EXPLORE client cases

 Investing heavily in technology and self-service, Basic-Fit never lost sight of the human touch.
 Service in the clubs delivered by their Hosts has always been regarded (at least) equally important.
 But to manage this was something completely different than developing an App and rolling out its functionality.

-As a first step, we made the case for the new behavior.
+As a first step in transforming servies to members at the club, we made the case for the new behavior.
 After a full 'go ahead', we invited (middle) management and employee to give meaning to the new behavior.
 This was done using Appreciative Inquiry, in a facilitated process.
 The result was then tested in several clubs in Europe, by having Team managers apply a similar "Appreciative Dialogue' with their team members.
 This worked so well that we decided to roll out the new behavior through applying the new format as a replacement for the Performance Management conversation.

 Ey: becoming more proactive

-Responding to a global client survey, EY Assurance (The Netherlands) raised the bar and become more proactive in its service delivery.
+Responding to a global client survey, EY Assurance (The Netherlands) raised the bar and wanted to become more proactive in its service delivery.
 After several communication, training and marketing campaigns, they realized that this needed a different approach.
 Working with the internal team, we designed a process in which high-intensity workshops were combined with interactive online tools.
-Doing so, we realized a through co-creation process and still manage investments and time spent to remain at an acceptable level.
+Doing so, we realized a thorough co-creation process and were still able to manage investments and time spent to remain at an acceptable level.

 Vebego Airport SErvices: aligning service levels